 The Brits must be getting used to this.
 Teach the Yanks something worthwhile, like foxhunting, and they go ahead and change it.
 They did it first with the foxhound.
 A braggart named Harry Worcester Smith came along at the beginning of the twentieth century with his long-eared, mouthy, hare-footed hounds, and claimed they were better than ours!
 He put together a Great Hound Match and tried to prove it.
 We spent two hundred years developing the perfect model of what a foxhound should look like, and then along came another American named Ikey Bell who started another revolution.
 And just twenty years ago—yesterday in the proper scheme of things—a couple of rebels named Ben Hardaway and Mason Lampton started painting numbers on foxhounds.
-Whatever for?To read more, log in above or click here to subscribe.
+Whatever for?To read more, a subscription is required.
+Log in or click here to subscribe.